 hey are often equipped with a diaphragm seal to prevent contact between the hot or corrosive media and the gauge itself.
 A diaphragm seal protects pressure gauges from dangerously hot, viscous, or corrosive media and dramatically extends the lifetime of the instrument.

 Protective diaphragm seals are typically used in applications where direct contact with the process media will degrade the instrument.
-Diaphragm seals should be considered under conditions including:
+Diaphragm seals should be considered for the following conditions:

 - High-temperature media – A diaphragm can be designed to include a cooling element; for example, a diaphragm seal with an 8″ cooling tower can tolerate temperatures up to 750°F.